Technical Forex Trading Strategies

 The next chart shows that we are not always going to get symmetrical Head and Shoulders pattern:

 Wedges – The Wedges pattern knows how to diagnose and anticipate reversals and continuations.
 It works on both uptrends and downtrends.
-A wedge is built of 2 non-parallel lines.
+A wedge is built up of 2 non-parallel lines.
 These two lines create a non-symmetrical, cone-shaped channel.

 In an up-going wedge (with its head up), the upper line connects the tops of the highest green bars (buys) along the uptrend.
 The lower line connects the bottoms of the lowest green bars along the uptrend.